goabstract/Awesome-Design-Tools/README.md

 ### Design Feedback Tools

-Do you get feedback during the development process?
-If you wish to get more structural feedback on UI issues or visual bugs take a look at this tool:
+How do you provide and get feedback during the development process?
+This process is usually pretty messy for many product teams, which caused product delays and time waste on back-and-forth communication.
+So if you wish to get fast and structural feedback on UI issues or visual bugs — take a look at this tool:

 * [Flawless Feedback](https://flawlessapp.io/feedback) — review and annotate iOS apps then share your feedback in Jira or Trello. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)